arpa2/howto/packaging.md

 -Rick

 P.S.
 I am aware that Nix recipes could be mapped to MXE recipes, at least in theory, but I don’t know of any tool doing so.
+DEPRECATED.

 P.P.S.
 I’m interested if a cross-building + cross-packaging environment to deliver ready-to-install packages for Mac OS X. Building on Mac OS X